 TIPS: When you see a good outfit, instead of comparing or diapering take notes.

-If you find the learning process difficult or you seem that can’t decide on what’s good for your body type, lifestyle and what represents you based on your style personality do not hesitate to find a Personal Stylist compatible with you – the person who introduces you to yourself.
+If you find the learning process difficult or you seem that can’t decide on what’s good for your body type, lifestyle and what represents you based on your style and personality do not hesitate to find a Personal Stylist compatible with you – the person who introduces you to yourself.
 Help you build a wardrobe based on your personality, best-fitting & flattering colours.
-Colours, fabric, shape that suits you with pieces that mix and match throughout the season, throughout the year so you won’t have to shop that much and focus on trends.
+Colours, fabric, and shape that suit you with pieces that mix and match throughout the season, throughout the year so you won’t have to shop that much and focus on trends.
 I am very cautious about what I shop for because I want to make sure that is being worn properly.

 My goal as a certified personal stylist is not to change who you are is to reveal who you are.
-Everything you think you are not, or you cannot do it I’ll make you see that you can.
+Everything you think you are not, or you cannot do I’ll make you see that you can.